-- Find a place where you feel safe. - Contact someone you trust who can support you. - Consider contacting an AU confidential victim advocate at oasis@american.edu or 202-885-7070.
+- Find a place where you feel safe. - Contact someone you trust who can support - Consider contacting an AU confidential victim advocate at oasis@american.edu or 202-885-7070.
 The victim advocate can provide emotional support, connect you with resources, and provide guidance on navigating medical and legal support systems.
-As a confidential resource, the victim advocate will not share any information with any person or organization unless you request that the advocate do so. - Consider contacting the Department of State at 202-647-4444 or calling the emergency number for U.S. citizens at the U.S. embassy in your country, which can be found through travel.state.gov/travel/cis\pa\tw/cis/cis\4965.html.
-Someone at each U.S. embassy will answer the phone 24 hours per day and provide information about local laws and customs. - Consider seeking medical attention, even if you are not seeking evidence collection.
-It is important to be tested for sexually transmitted infections and to treat possible internal injury. - Consider talking with a counseling professional who can help you begin to process and understand what happened.
+As a confidential resource, the victim advocate will not share any information with any person or organization unless you request that the advocate do so. - Consider contacting the Department of State at 202-647-4444 or calling the emergency number for U.S. citizens at the U.S. embassy in your country, which can be found through https://travel.state.gov/content/travel/en/p assports/get-fast/emergencies.html Someone at each U.S. embassy will answer the phone 24 hours a day and provide information about local laws and customs. - Consider seeking medical attention, even if you are not seeking evidence collection.
+It is important to be tested for sexually transmitted infections and to treat possible internal injury.

+Consider talking with a counseling professional who can help you begin to process and understand what happened.
 This person can help you cope with emotional difficulties that may arise after an assault.